She who laughs last laughs loudest

 Updated: Apr 3

 On day 55 of quarantine, at exactly 4:56 in the morning, the first alarm sounds.
 It’s rare that I’m not up before the second one set for 4:57.
 Just like the 54 days before it, those dulcet chimes drag me out of my dreams and back into a quiet bedroom.
 I pull my legs out from under the covers as David breathes deeply behind me.
 After a moment’s pause and total silence while I rock on the edge of the bed, he breathes deeply with a soft snore.

 I navigate the dark room with my usual lack of grace.
-No amount of routine or conditioning can activate my dexterity before the sun comes up.
-With a thud, I walk into the corner of my closet on my way to the bathroom.
+No amount of routine or conditioning can rouse my dexterity before the sun comes up.
+With a deep thud, I walk into the corner of my closet on my way to the bathroom.

 With the last of my morning breath evaporating under the strong mint flavor of my toothpaste, I pull my running clothes off the hanger where I draped them the night before.
 They hang by the wall-sized window looking out to the Belcorp tower across the street.
 I peer through the glass and down to the street fifteen stories below, and it’s empty.
 Curfew ended only five minutes before.

 I wind down the stairs of our building in a slow jog, arriving in less than a minute to the ground floor and the opening to our small parking lot.
 It’s enclosed by eight-foot walls, and I feel secure as I run in endless circles in the space.
 Last night’s curfew might have ended, but only for essential workers.
 No sport or recreation can take place on the street during quarantine.
 I make do with my quiet parking lot.

 The sound of routine

 Forty minutes later, I’m back upstairs.
 The wind blows in through the balcony door and rushes down the length of the kitchen, presing powerfully on the front door as I turn to close it softly behind me.
 It snaps shut instead.